KJ-Labs/Password_Generator/README.md

 5.)
 Prompt if the user wanted upper case letters in their password.

 After all of these the user must recieive an indication if they typed something incorrectly.
+The program reverts the user to the prompt they failed if they type something in incorrectly.

-Finally, if the user selected no for numbers/special characters/lower case/upper case then an alert should be shown and a default password should be applied.
+Finally, if the user selected no for numbers/special characters/lower case/upper case then an alert will be shown and a default password should be applied.

 Link to Website: https://kj-labs.github.io/Password_Generator/